LuisEmmanuel27/ORACLE_OIC_DATABASES/ORACLE_UNI_NOTES/OIC/Preguntas2.md

 39. `Specify the corresponding Lookup`
 40. `Import the JavaScript library file to the OIC Console, and then use the JavaScript action within the integration flow to reference the library function.`
 41. `The JavaScript action has a timeout threshold of 60 seconds.`
-42. `A user with the serviceAdministrator role can recover the unsaved changes.`
+42. `A user with the serviceAdministrator role can recover all unsaved changes.`
 43. `Servicelnvoker`
 44. `New packages can created by clicking the Create button on the Packages page in the OIC console.`
-45. `Packages cannot be locked to deny Other users access to your integrations.`
-46. `lookupValue`
+45. `lookupValue`
-47. `Create a Lookup table with the mappings of customer status codes, and then use the Lookup function within a Map action to reference the table and perform the transformation.`
+46. `Create a Lookup table with the mappings of customer status codes, and then use the Lookup function within a Map action to reference the table and perform the transformation.`
-48. `Override the parameter value when scheduling the integration instance.`
+47. `Override the parameter value when scheduling the integration instance.`
-49. `Updates to Schedule Parameter values made dynamically in an Assign action will not persist on to the next instance run of the integration.`
+48. `Updates to Schedule Parameter values made dynamically in an Assign action will not persist on to the next instance run of the integration.`
-50. `Use the "Test" button in the integration designer to create a request, validate the response, and review the execution logs.`
+49. `Use the "Test" button in the integration designer to create a request, validate the response, and review the execution logs.`
-51. `Configure the REST Adapter with a Basic Authentication or OAuth 2.0 security policy and provide the required credentials.`
+50. `Configure the REST Adapter with a Basic Authentication or OAuth 2.0 security policy and provide the required credentials.`
-52. `Data objects returned from actions within a branch of a Switch action are not visible in the main flow of the integration after the switch action.`
+51. `Data objects returned from actions within a branch of a Switch action are not visible in the main flow of the integration after the switch action.`
-53. `i, iv, v`
+52. `i, iv, v`
-54. `Select the Repeating Element field and map the source element that contains the orders.`
+53. `Select the Repeating Element field and map the source element that contains the orders.`
+54. `If the conditional expression for the skip condition is empty, the fault will never be thrown.`
+55. `Implement a Scope fault handler to catch the runtime fault, and then use the Fault Return action providing mapped data for the custom fault.`